stackplanet/sourcestack/README.md

 | Infrastructure | AWS, Route 53, Cloudfront, API Gateway, Lambda, Cognito, SES |
 | Database | DynamoDB |

 If you don't like these choices, sourcestack is designed to be forked!
-See [ideas for forks](https://github.com/stacklords/sourcestack/wiki/Potential-forks-of-sourcestack).
+See [ideas for forks](https://github.com/stackplanet/sourcestack/wiki/Potential-forks-of-sourcestack).

 Just [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository and create your own template or app.
-If you'd like to share it with others, please raise an issue and I'll link to it here.
+If you'd like to share it with others, please raise an issue and we'll link to it here.

 ## Limitations

-- The project is at an early stage - I'm looking for help and feedback.
+- The project is at an early stage - we're looking for help and feedback.
 - Only tested on Max OSX Catalina so far.
 Linux should be OK but has not been tested yet.
 Windows is not currently supported.

 ## Get started: Deploy the app to your AWS account